Seeded Graph Matching Via Joint Optimization of Fidelity and Commensurability: Demonstrations and Examples

-We next demonstrate the potential for our JOFC algorithm to be used for vertex classification.
-We consider an experiment on a collection of neurons categorized as IL and OL (labial neurons), and RI and RM (ring neurons); with the number of non-isolate vertices in each class being $n_{IL} = 8$, $n_{OL} = 6$, $n_{RI} = 18$, and $n_{RM} = 15$.
-The total number of neurons under consideration in these four categories is 47.
 We employ $m=253-47=206$ seeds not in these four categories.
 We first (case I) let all 206 vertices not in categories IL, OL, RI and RM be our seeded vertices, and we seek to correctly classify the 47 remaining vertices into their proper category.
 We measure the number of the 47 vertices matched correctly across the graphs and also measure the number matched to a vertex of the correct category.
 Second (case II), for each of the four categories $c\in\{ IL;OL;RI;RM\}$ in turn, the $m$ seeds are chosen to be all the neurons in category $c$ together with $m-n_c$ seeds chosen randomly from amongst the 206 neurons not in these four categories.
-Again, we measure the number of the $47-n_c$ vertices matched correctly across the graphs (Figure \ref{fig:fig5} a) and measure the number matched to a vertex of the correct category (Figure \ref{fig:fig5} b).
+Again, we measure the number of the $47-n_c$ vertices matched correctly across the graphs (Figure \ref{fig:fig5}a) and measure the number matched to a vertex of the correct category (Figure \ref{fig:fig5}b).
 Note the effect that the different choices of seedings has on the matching performance.
 Indeed, ``informative" seeds can greatly increase the matching performance in our algorithm, and in future work we plan to investigate heuristics for optimizing the information in our selected seeds.
 The results are summarized in Figure \ref{fig:fig5}.